Showing Collections: 1 - 9 of 9

 Abstract The personal papers of stage, movie, and televison actress Patricia Neal fill 80 boxes and span the years 1926-2011.
 The papers comprehensively document both Neal’s professional career and personal life.
 Materials include clippings, correspondence, documents, theatre and movie ephemera, photographs, and artifacts.

-Abstract "Clara, Lu ‘n’ Em," one of the first radio soap operas (1930-1946), was created, written, and performed by three Northwestern University alumnae (Louise Starkey Mead, Isobel Carothers Berolzheimer, and Helen King Mitchell), who assumed the roles of small-town housewives exchanging gossip and opinions.
-Records include scripts, clippings, photographs, artifacts, and promotional materials.
+Abstract Clara, Lu ‘n’ Em, one of the first radio soap operas (1930-1946), was created, written, and performed by three Northwestern University alumnae (Louise Starkey Mead, Isobel Carothers Berolzheimer, and Helen King Mitchell), who assumed the roles of small-town housewives exchanging gossip and opinions.
+The records include scripts, clippings, photographs, artifacts, and promotional materials.

 Overview Elizabeth Robins was born on August 6, 1862 in Louisville, Kentucky, the eldest daughter of Charles Ephraim Robins (1832-1893) and his cousin and wife, Hannah Maria Crow Robins (1836-1901).
 This small collection consists primarily of correspondence between members of Elizabeth Robins' family or from her friends (1876-1938); a few family photographs; correspondence regarding a lecture series at Bedford College for Women, University of London, in 1926; some autobiographical notes; and early...

-Overview Donald and Vera Ward were married graduates of Northwestern University with influential careers in midcentury Chicago-based radio, television, theatre, and the ministry.
+Overview Donald and Vera Ward were married graduates of Northwestern University with influential careers in the middle of the 20th century in Chicago-based radio, television, theatre, and the ministry.
 Donald’s successful and varied career spanned radio and television, Christian ministry, and higher education.
 Although her husband left the world of performing arts to become a Congregational pastor in 1959, the stage and screen remained Vera’s life’s work: she appeared in several acclaimed plays and...